khurd21/khurd21.github.io/_posts/2024-07-24-gtest-examples.md

 In this post, I am going to cover the very basics of Google Test that proved to be helpful for me when writing unit tests.
 I am also going to describe a few practices I discovered that can help with effectively testing code.

+## Why Do We Test?

+Regression to me is one of the more important reasons to test code.
+Imagine you are onboarded onto a team that maintains a multimillion line codebase.
+You are given a task to add a feature to an internal library that is widely used throughout the code base.
+Your feature has to modify pre-existing code as well as adding in new code.
+The added code creates a branching condition based on the context in which the method is called.
+With unit tests, you would be able to modify the pre-existing code with higher confidence that the change will not adversely affect other use cases.

+What if you do not have unit or integration tests to refer to?
+When the code is untested, it can be a huge undertaking to modify the behavior of the code, especially if you are new to the code base.
+It will be harder to determine if the changes you are making are correct.
+Tests help alleviate this issue.
+When writing a feature, by capturing the behavior of your code in tests, you help the next engineer as well as creating a safety net to ensure new code does not degrade the existing functionality.

 ## How I Like to Structure Test Cases - AAA